Step back to the 19th century history and watch as horse-drawn coaches parade through the streets of Newport and the grounds of Newport Mansions.

 Morning Drive

-Free Driving Exhibitions
+Free Driving Exhibition

 The public is welcome to this free driving exhibition on the grounds of The Elms, beginning at 10:30 AM and ending at 11:30 AM.
 This is the only opportunity for the public to get close to each of the teams and learn about the horses and the history of each coach.